YSW Team

 Sayumi Yoshida

-studied Visual Communication and worked in a Tokyo design agency before coming to Berlin, where she studied at the Hochschule der Künste (today the Universität der Künste).
-After obtaining her degree in 1993, she worked as an artist on sound and site installations and also as a freelance graphic designer.
+studied Visual Communication and worked in a Tokyo design agency before coming to Berlin, where she studied at the Hochschule der Künste (now the Universität der Künste).
+After obtaining her degree in 1993, she worked as an artist on sound and site installations and as a freelance graphic designer.

-Since 2006, she's been a member of the Berlin-based dance ensemble "TarantaScalza" (Tarantella – traditional Southern Italian dance) with whom she has performed at many festivals.
+Since 2006, Sayumi has been a member of the Berlin-based dance ensemble TarantaScalza, which performs the traditional Southern Italian dance style tarantella, and has performed with the ensemble at many festivals.

 Photo: Shendl Copitman